henriquegalva0/EvitaAI-MobileAPP/README.md

 The app uses approximately 1000 tokens per analysis, which can make publishing, saving, and distributing results more challenging.
 If you're planning to use this app for business purposes, please contact us first at henriquegasil@gmail.com.

-All the frameworks can be downloaded on the terminal with "pip install kivy openai"
+All the frameworks can be downloaded on the terminal with:

+pip install kivy openai buildozer pyjnius

 # Prompts
 The first promt will ask the LLM to analyse the "URL" and return only one word "confiável" or "malicioso".